 ACTION: Back out the prior change before proceeding.
 Depending on whether you added PIPELINE as a pragma to the source code, or a directive to the config file, you can remove it from the appropriate location.
 You can also select the pragma in the HLS Directive view and delete it from there.

 Unable to schedule load operation... indicates a load/load (or read/read conflict) issue with memory transactions.
 In these cases rather than accepting the latency, you could try to optimize the implementation to achieve the best performance (II=1).

 The specific problem of reading or writing to memory can possibly be addressed by increasing the available memory ports to read from, or to write to.
 One approach is to use the BIND_STORAGE pragma or directive to specify the type of device resource to use in implementing the storage.
 BIND_STORAGE defines a specific device resource for use in implementing a storage structure associated with a variable in the RTL.
-For more information, refer to BIND_STORAGE in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).
+For more information, refer to BIND_STORAGE.

-Run C Synthesis to rerun synthesis to see the results.
+Run C Synthesis again and examine the results.